Nanong Gewog: Tourism

+The Lhakhang is located in Ngangshing of Bargoenpa village.
+Ngangshing Goenpa was built by Drubthob Kuenzang Lhuendup some 400 years ago.
+The Lhakhang was renovated in 2013.
+It serve as the community temple.

+Products

+The Gewog is popular for satshoen (soil paints) for traditional painting and Tshatshi-buram (Bhutanese Sweet made from sugarcane juice).
+These two products are unique to this place.

 Potentials

-Nanong Gewog falls under Nanong-Shumar constituency and its member to the parliament (MP) is the Prime Minister of Bhutan.
+Nanong Gewog falls under Nanong-Shumar constituency and its first member to the parliament (MP) was the Prime Minister of Bhutan.
 H.E.
 Lyenpo Jigme Thinley is the first democratically elected Prime Minister of Bhutan.
 He hails from Druk Phunsum Tshogpa (DPT) party.